bojand/ghz/www/docs/calldata.md

 	// timestamp of the call as unix time in seconds TimestampUnix      int64

+	// timestamp of the call as unix time in milliseconds TimestampUnixMilli      int64

 	// timestamp of the call as unix time in nanoseconds TimestampUnixNano      int64
 }